aallai/car-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used the heatmap method from the lectures.
 The code in is draw_bounding_boxes() in pipeline.py.
-Initially I tried to use the groupRectangles() function from opencv, but the results were not as nice.
-The main issue was that my sliding windows were too small to fully enclose the cars.
-It also tended to cluster rectangles from two close-by cars together, and output a rectangle halfway between the two.
-The heatmap method seems to segment them better.
-It also "smears" small detection windows across the whole car, so you tend to get a large enough bounding box even if your windows are smaller than the car.

-I keep about 12 frames of history, and threshold out pixels in less than 20 detections.
+I keep about 12 frames of history, and threshold out pixels that are in less than 20 detections.

 Here is a frame, a heatmap showing the accumulated detections, and the final output.